Monthly Archives: February 2013

 Utu then sends a man, Etana to help the eagle and saves it.
 Etana asks the eagle to help him find the “plant of birth” so that he can sire a son.
 In gratitude, the eagle helps carry Etana up to the heavens where the god Anu presides.
 Fearful, Etana has the eagle take him back to the ground.
 Once he’s gotten his courage up, Etana makes another attempt to go up to the heavens and is successful this time in getting the “plant of birth” and is able to sire his son Balith.

-In Chinese astrology, the constellation of Aquarius is found in the northern part of the heavens and symbolized by the Black Tortoise of the North.
+In Chinese astrology, the constellation of Aquarius is found in the northern part of the heavens and is symbolized by the Black Tortoise of the North.